Back to Resources

 • Continuous monitoring and re-validation.

 Zero Trust is not a product you can buy.
 It's an operating model.
-Any vendor who tells you their product "is" Zero Trust is misleading you.
+Any vendor who tells you their product “is” Zero Trust is misleading you — and that's worth flagging in vendor due diligence.

 Phase 1: Identity foundation (3–6 months)